jointag/JTProximitySDK-Android/README.md

 ## Customizing the notifications

-It is possibile to to customize the look (icon and title) of the advertising notifications.
+It is possibile to to customize the look (icon and title) of the advertising notifications and the monitoring notification.

 In order to customize the icon, include in your project a drawable named `ic_stat_jointag_default`.